Remember to cite LawCareers.Net on your application form if you apply to Gordons LLP.

 - Video interview

-Gordons is a leading independent Yorkshire law firm with offices in Leeds and Bradford.
+Gordons is a leading independent commercial law firm with offices in Leeds and Bradford.
 We are a modern, straight-talking, ambitious firm dedicated to delivering a range of legal services to clients from the individual entrepreneur and small family business to some of the UK's most successful companies and well-known brands.
-Whilst we aim to be the law firm of choice in our region, providing a genuine alternative to the national firms, as a result of our strong reputation and recognised expertise in both corporate and private work our client base extends far beyond the Yorkshire region.
+As a result of our strong reputation and recognised expertise in both corporate and private work our client base extends nationally and beyond.

 Types of work